ClearView Logo

 What Causes Glaucoma?

-The precise cause varies depending on the type of glaucoma, but several risk factors can contribute to its development:
+The precise cause varies depending on the type of glaucoma, but several risk factors can contribute to what causes glaucoma:

 1. Increased Eye Pressure: The most significant risk factor for glaucoma is elevated intraocular pressure, which can result from an imbalance between the production and drainage of aqueous humor, the fluid in the eye.